ByAUJay

 Role & Responsibilities

-- Facilitate asset transfers between rollups and main chains.
+- Help with asset transfers between rollups and main chains.

-- Maintain trustless or semi-trustless bridges with secure verification.
+- Keep trustless or semi-trustless bridges running smoothly with solid verification.

 Types of Bridges